Hauteclere/DRFmasterclass/walkthrough.md

 ### First, some theory...
 In class, I'll be talking through the following points to help students frame their understanding of what Django/DRF are and how they can be used.

-- MVC architecture: not quite as tightly specified as it seems
+- MVC vs MVT architecture
-- Django vs Flask
+- What Django does
-- Django can stand alone
+- What DRF does
-- DRF puts Django on the back-end
+- Data flow in a DRF API

 ---